Yvette Guilbert: Biography

-In 1897 she married Max Schiller, an impresario.
+In 1897, she married Max Schiller, an impresario.
 Guilbert made successful tours of England and Germany, and the United States in 1895–1896.
 She performed at Carnegie Hall in New York City.
 Even in her fifties, her name still had drawing power and she appeared in several silent films (including a star turn in F. W. Murnau's Faust).
-She also appeared in talkies, including a role with friend, Sacha Guitry.
+She also appeared in sound fims, including a role with friend Sacha Guitry.
 Her recordings for La Voix de son maître include the famous "Le Fiacre" as well as some of her own compositions such as "Madame Arthur".
 She accompanied herself on piano for some numbers.

 She once gave a performance for the Prince of Wales, later King Edward VII, at a private party on the French Riviera.
 Hostesses vied to have her at their parties.